 The TAS Book Group meets in the Library/Chapel on the second Thursday of the month from September through June.
 The sole exception is the April 3, 2014 meeting, which will take place on the first Thursday of that month.
 Books are selected on the basis of their Jewish content and/or author, and represent a broad cross-section of fiction and non-fiction appealing to men and women alike.
-Refreshments and socializing begin at 7:00 pm.
-The discussion starts promptly at 7:30 pm.
+Refreshments and socializing begin at 7:00 pm, and the discussion starts promptly at 7:30 pm.
 While there is no membership requirement to the Book Group, a $5 donation per person per meeting is requested.

 Phyllis and Hal Bass

 The following is the 2013-14 reading list, with meeting dates and facilitators:

 September 12: American Pastoral, by Philip Roth (1998 Pulitzer Prize for fiction).
 Allan Katcher, facilitator.

 It is the late 1960s and Seymour “Swede” Levov seems to have achieved the American dream.
 Comfortably ensconced in his inherited glove business, he has succeeded in marrying a Miss New Jersey, and he is secure in his self-image as a former star athlete.
 But Levov’s world begins to come apart as Newark goes up in flames, his daughter falls prey to the extreme counterculture, and women stop wearing gloves.

 October 10: When Grant Expelled the Jews, by Jonathan D. Sarna.
 Cathy Meyers, facilitator.